Erwin Frink Smith: Life and career

-Smith was born in Gilbert Mills, near Fulton, New York to Louisa Frink Smith and Rancellor King Smith.
+Smith was born in Gilbert Mills, near Fulton, New York, to Rancellor King Smith and Louisa Frink Smith.
 In 1870 he moved with his family to an 80-acre farm, which eventually included an apple orchard, in Clinton County, Michigan.
-The farm ultimately failed, causing the Smith family to move to North Plains Township, Michigan.
-Because he was no longer needed to help on the farm, Smith was finally able to attend Ionia High School, starting in 1876, when he was 22 years old.
+The Smith family eventually moved to North Plains Township, Michigan.
+Smith was finally able to attend Ionia High School, starting in 1876, when he was 22 years old.

-Smith read widely and was largely self-taught in botany and bacteriology.
-In 1881, while still in high school, he co-authored a book on the flora of Michigan titled "Cataloque of the Phaenogamous and Vascular Cryptogamous Plants of Michigan" with Charles F. Wheeler.
-In 1885 he published a book on water sanitation.
-Smith also enjoyed writing poetry and wrote several poems about his boyhood, his childhood teachers, and even a poem titled "Evolution."
+Smith was largely self-taught in botany, bacteriology, and languages, reading widely in French, German and Italian.
+In 1881, while still in high school, he co-authored a book on the flora of Michigan titled Cataloque of the Phaenogamous and Vascular Cryptogamous Plants of Michigan with Charles F. Wheeler.
+Charles Fay Wheeler (1842–1910) was a pharmacist and amateur botanist in Ionia, Michigan.
+He tutored Smith in botany and French when Smith was in high school.